CrunchyData/postgres-operator/docs/content/tutorial/data-migration.md

 In a standard PGO v4.7 cluster, a primary database pod with a separate pg_wal PVC will mount its pgData PVC, named "oldhippo", at `/pgdata` and its pg_wal PVC, named "oldhippo-wal", at `/pgwal` within the pod's file system.
 In this pod, the standard pgData directory will be `/pgdata/oldhippo` and the standard pg_wal directory will be `/pgwal/oldhippo-wal`.
 The pgBackRest repo pod will mount its PVC at `/backrestrepo` and the repo directory will be `/backrestrepo/oldhippo-backrest-shared-repo`.

-With the above in mind, we need to reference the three PVCs we wish to migrate in the `dataSource.existingVolumes` portion of the PostgresCluster spec.
+With the above in mind, we need to reference the three PVCs we wish to migrate in the `dataSource.volumes` portion of the PostgresCluster spec.
 Additionally, to accommodate the PGO v5 file structure, we must also reference the pgData and pgBackRest repo directories.
 Note that the pg_wal directory does not need to be moved when migrating from v4 to v5!

 Now, we just need to populate our CRD with the information described above:

 ```
 spec:
   dataSource:
-    existingVolumes:
+    volumes:
-      existingPGDataVolume:
+      pgDataVolume:
         pvcName: oldhippo
         directory: oldhippo
-      existingPGWALVolume:
+      pgWALVolume:
         pvcName: oldhippo-wal
-      existingPGBackRestVolume:
+      pgBackRestVolume:
         pvcName: oldhippo-pgbr-repo
         directory: oldhippo-backrest-shared-repo
 ```